jakecoffman/pemf/README.md

 ## Install

 - Arduino software
+- Attach the board via USB, it should automatically install software for the board
 - Select Tools -> Board -> Adafruit Circuit Playground Express... **not** Adafruit Circuit Playground -- that is apparently different
+- Select Sketch -> Include Libary -> Manage Libraries and search for `seesaw`, install the library that appears there
+- Select Tools -> Port and select the correct port (Serial USB?)
 - Open `pemf.ino`
-- Attach the board via USB
 - Click upload

 Try Googling a bunch too, there's 900 tutorials on how to use these things.